Bipolar disorder in children: Medication

 Mood stabilizers, which help manage manic episodes, and atypical antipsychotics, which help manage both manic and depressive episodes, have been demonstrated to be the safest and most effective for treating PBD.
 Mood stabilizers used for the treatment of PBD include lithium, valproic acid, divalproex sodium, carbamazepine, and lamotrigine.
 Lithium is FDA approved for those 12 years and older and appears to be particularly effective in children with a family history of mood disorders, especially if family members have been successfully treated with lithium.
-Atypical antipsychotics FDA approved for treatment of PBD include risperidone, cariprazine, lurasidone, olanzapine-fluoxetine combination, and quetiapine.
+Atypical antipsychotics FDA-approved for the treatment of PBD include risperidone, cariprazine, lurasidone, olanzapine-fluoxetine combination, and quetiapine.
 Risperidone has been approved for use in children 10 and older.
 Medications have also proved effective when combined, whether that is multiple mood stabilizers or a mood stabilizer with an atypical antipsychotic.

 Medications for the treatment of PBD can produce significant side effects, so it is recommended that families of patients be informed.
 Although atypical antipsychotics are more effective in treating PBD than mood stabilizers, they can lead to more side effects.
 Typical antipsychotics may cause weight gain and other metabolic problems, including diabetes mellitus type 2 and hyperlipidemia.
 Extrapyramidal secondary effects may occur with the use of these medications, including tardive dyskinesia, a movement disorder that is difficult to treat.
 Liver and kidney damage may occur as a result of the use of mood stabilizers.
 Lithium overdose can also occur in individuals with low sodium levels.
 Pediatric populations often struggle with medication adherence for PBD, which can be improved with motivational interviewing techniques.